The North Cape

 Getting to the North Cape

-While visitors once had to climb up the cliff to explore, today it is accessible by bus from Honningsvåg.
-The capital of Nordkapp Municipality, this town of 2,800 inhabitants is a lively centre with shops, restaurants and a historic church.
+While visitors once had to climb up the cliff to explore, today it is accessible by bus from Honningsvåg in 3-4 hours.
+The capital of the Nordkapp Municipality in Finnmark county, this village of 2,800 inhabitants is a lively centre with shops, restaurants, and a historic church.

 Cruises to the North Cape